 Reichskonkordat (1933): Full text

 Here is the complete text: Concordat, Supplementary Protocol and Secret Supplement.
-Article 27 of the Concordat provides for military chaplains in case the Germany re-armed in contravention of the Versailles Treaty, and the Secret Supplement exempted Catholic clergy from military service.
-Even today the Secret Supplement does not appear in most translations: the Church won't admit to knowing that Hitler was about to start a war.
+Concordat article 27 provides for military chaplains if Germany broke the Versailles Treaty to re-arm, and the Secret Supplement exempted Catholic clergy from military service.
+The Secret Supplement does not appear in Church-approved translations, as it won't admit to knowing that Hitler was about to start a war.
+Articles 18 and 33 are "gag clauses" (Knebelartikel) which protect its financial and legal privileges forever (unless a miracle happens and it renounces them).

 Concordat between the Holy See and the German Reich